 IT security: a key competitive advantage

-Nowadays, identity and access management is inextricably linked to any company’s IT security strategy – starting with access authorisations, which often serve hackers as a point of attack for sensitive corporate networks.
+Nowadays, identity and access management are inextricably linked to any company’s IT security strategy – starting with access authorisations, which often serve hackers as a point of attack for sensitive corporate networks.
 A robust IAM system prevents this by consistently applying access rights for the entire company and complying with all in-house policies.
 As a result, users only receive the functions and authorisations they need for their everyday work.
 In this way, IAM can also function as an additional security layer.
-Not only that, the implementation of IAM systems also enables an increase in productivity and thus competitiveness in the market: companies can also grant external users such as customers, partners and suppliers access to their own network via targeted access rights and their extension to mobile apps and on-premise applications.
-This improves the way outsiders are integrated, makes collaboration more effective and boosts satisfaction for all parties.
+Not only that, but the implementation of IAM systems also enables an increase in productivity and, thus, competitiveness in the market: companies can also grant external users such as customers, partners and suppliers access to their own network via targeted access rights and their extension to mobile apps and on-premise applications.
+This improves how outsiders are integrated, makes collaboration more effective and boosts satisfaction for all parties.
 If applied consistently, this can have a positive impact on operating income.
 Another thing worth considering is the potential for cost savings: greater staff autonomy in IT-related issues such as changing passwords means fewer calls to the help desk, thus also lowering costs while at the same time making security more user-friendly for the staff and the entire company.